 There are two English language universities in New Brunswick that offer graduate programs that are eligible for our scholarships, the University of New Brunswick (Masters and PhD) and Mount Allison University (Masters.)

 Our graduate scholarships initiative is designed to attract and retain the best graduate students to New Brunswick.
 Scholarships range from $4,000 to $7,000 per year for masters or doctoral studies at a publicly-funded New Brunswick post-secondary institution.

-Students undertaking doctoral studies that receive tri-council funding (NSERC, SSHRC, or CIHR) can receive a scholarship of $7,000 per year of their tri-council scholarship to a maximum of $21,000.
+Students undertaking doctoral studies that receive tri-council funding (NSERC, SSHRC, or CIHR) can receive a scholarship of $7,000 per year of their tri-council scholarship to a maximum of $28,000.
 Students that receive a tri-council scholarship are automatically eligible to receive the maximum award.
 Students that do not receive tri-council funding and are nominated by their post-secondary institution are awarded a one-year scholarship of $6,000.
 Students that apply under the social innovation or STEM option receive a one-year award of $4,000.
-Scholarships can be used in the first or second year of study alone, or split between the two years.
-Ask your institution about its policy regarding how awards are disbursed.

 Applications for this scholarship are completed by your post-secondary institution.
 Procedures for applying for graduate awards varies among institutions.
 Please contact your admissions or awards officer to find out what you need to do to complete the application.
 You may be required to supply information in addition to what they already have on file.
 Ask your institution's admissions or awards officer about their policy regarding award disbursement.